What is TEFL and Where do I Start?

 So how do you choose?

 You essentially have the choice between taking an online course or a classroom-based one.
-Online courses tend to be cheaper, but generally carry less weight when it comes to finding employment.
-But there are a lot of factors to take into account when choosing between the two types, and also when choosing a specific course and course provider, so it’s worth taking some time to research courses properly.
+There are a lot of factors to take into account when choosing between the two types, and also when choosing a specific course and course provider, so it’s worth taking some time to research courses properly.
 In this article I look in detail at the six most important questions to ask when choosing a TEFL course, and I would definitely recommend reading it before you decide on a course.

 When you’re ready, have a look at all the courses available in our database of TEFL courses.